inaimathi/langnostic/drafts/ribbit.md

 So, lets fucking [do this](https://github.com/inaimathi/ribbit)[^also-be-sure-to].

-[^also-be-sure-to]: Also, be sure to read [the paper](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), because the rest of this article assumes you at least got the gist of what we're trying to do here.
-Some reading on [purely functional data structures](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) might also be in order.
+[^also-be-sure-to]: Also, be sure to read or at least skim [the paper](https://infoscience.epfl.ch/record/169879/files/RMTrees.pdf), because the rest of this article assumes you at least got the gist of what we're trying to do here.
+Some reading on [purely functional data structures](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) might also be in order depending on how much experience you have with this sort of thing.

 ## Naive `cat`